sveltejs/v2.svelte.dev/content/guide/02-template-syntax.md

 }
 ```

-As with tags, you can use any JavaScript expression in triples, and it will automatically update the document when your data changes.
+As with regular tags, you can use any JavaScript expression in HTML tags, and it will automatically update the document when your data changes.

 > HTML is **not** sanitized before it is rendered!
 If you are displaying user input, you are responsible for first sanitizing it.
 Not doing so potentially opens you up to XSS attacks.